captionpoint/CaptionPoint-Server/public/will.md

 Look at that.
 ---
 ## HENRY:
-There it is.
+There it is…
----
-## HENRY:
+--
-There it is, John.
+there it is, John.
 ---
 ## JOHN:
 *Romeo and Juliet*.